-Chief Executive Officer / Executive Director
+Chief Executive Officer

-Eric joined St. Joseph Orphanage as Chief Executive Officer/ Executive Director in 2014, and has over 25 years’ experience in the behavioral health and educational field, primarily working with children and families.
+Eric joined St. Joseph Orphanage as Chief Executive Officer/ Executive Director in 2014, and has over 25 years experience in the behavioral health and educational field, primarily working with children and families.
 Eric started his career working as a direct care staff on an inpatient psychiatric unit, then became a teacher in the hospital’s PH program, and then a case manager in an adolescent residential treatment program.
 After this, he moved to outpatient treatment as both a case manager and therapist doing home and community based treatment.
 Eric earned his bachelors and masters degree from Olivet Nazarene University and was an adjunct professor at Olivet Nazarene University, where he won the Willis E. Snowbarger Award for Teaching Excellence.
 Eric has served as the Executive Director for Willapa Behavioral Health and has been a Surveyor for over 20 years for CARF, an international organization that accredits programs and agencies in 17 countries in behavioral health, aging, medical rehabilitation, and child and youth services.
 He now serves on multiple boards, guiding both policy and best practices in the mental health and child welfare landscape.
 During Eric’s tenure, St. Joseph has experienced increased growth and financial stability and surpluses.

-Chief Services Officer
+Chief Operating Officer

 Chief Financial Officer

-John joined St. Joseph in 2015 after serving as CFO and Vice-President of various companies in the Dayton area.
+John joined St. Joseph Orphanage in 2015 after serving as CFO and Vice-President of various companies in the Dayton area.
 He has served in a number of financial and operational positions and has over 25 years experience in revenue cycle and general management as well as executive financial and strategic leadership in both non-profit and for profit organizations.
-As CFO, he guides the financial sustainability of programs and ensures the agency has the working capital it needs to continue to grow and thrive.
+As CFO, he leads the financial sustainability of programs and ensures the agency has the working capital it needs to continue to grow and thrive.
 John earned his Bachelor’s degree from Olivet Nazarene University and his MBA from Miami of Ohio University.

 Chief Medical Officer